 Mr. Donald Elliman has been Chancellor of the University of Colorado Denver | Anschutz Medical Campus since February 2013.
 A long-time executive in publishing, he worked at Time Warner for 32 years, retiring as an executive vice president of Time Inc. Other positions he has held include publisher of People Magazine and president of Sports Illustrated.
 Most recently, Mr. Elliman was executive director of the University of Colorado School of Medicine’s Charles C. Gates Center for Regenerative Medicine and Stem Cell Biology on the Anschutz Medical Campus.
 He also served for two years as chief operating officer for Colorado, assisting the governor in the management of all state agencies, and as chair of the Colorado Recovery Accountability Board, with responsibilities for oversight of spending in Colorado.
 He has also served as director of the Colorado Office of Economic Development and International Trade and as president of Ascent Sports and of Kroenke Sports Enterprises, with oversight of business activities, including The Pepsi Center, The Denver Nuggets and The Colorado Avalanche.
 He received a B.A. in Economics from Middlebury College.

-Dr. Jacquelyn Elliott became the third and first-ever female President of North Arkansas College (Northark) on July 1, 2011.
-She led the development of the College’s comprehensive strategic plan and implemented the first academic, facility and information technology master plans for the institution.
+Dr. Jacquelyn Elliott became President of Central Arizona College on July 1, 2016.
+She was previously the first-ever female President of North Arkansas College (Northark).
+At Northark, she led the development of the college’s comprehensive strategic plan and implemented the first academic, facility and information technology master plans for the institution.
 The planning model she developed, which Northark uses to advance improvement, has been trademarked.
 Prior to joining Northark, Dr. Elliott was the Vice President for Student Affairs at Northwest Missouri State University in Maryville for five years.
 She also served as the Dean of Student Services at Barton County Community College in Kansas for 10 years.
 She served in various Student Affairs leadership roles at Creighton University in Nebraska for two years and Highland Community College in Kansas for five years.
-Dr. Elliott received her Doctorate in Educational Leadership and Administration from the University of Nebraska, her master’s degree from Fort Hays State University in Kansas, and her bachelor’s degree from Concordia University in Nebraska.
+Dr. Elliott received her Doctorate in Educational Leadership and Administration from the University of Nebraska, her master’s degree from Fort Hays State University in Kansas, and her bachelor’s from Concordia University in Nebraska.